LLM in Human Rights

 Despite what many in the press may lead the public to believe, human rights and the legal and political machinery that exist to promote and protect those rights are here to stay.
 Human rights language is embedded across international, regional and national legal frameworks and the LLM is designed to teach you how to use this language for the improvement of the world around you.
 Human rights increasingly permeates other legal fields and disciplines.
 Understanding the basis of these rights will inform you as to how use your education to contribute to a more sustainable social and environmental future.

 Because human rights are prevalent across such a broad range of disciplines, graduates of our programme have the opportunity to find work across an unlimited field.
 In addition to specialising in human rights law as practitioners, past students have gone on to work for human rights courts, the diplomatic service, as policy analysts and researchers in the government or in civil society and advocacy organisations, to name but a few of the career paths that have been followed after completing the LLM in Human Rights.

-Find out about the experience of studying the LLM in Human Rights from one of our students.
+Find out about the experience of studying the LLM in Human Rights from our students.

 As a leading research institution, those teaching on the human rights programme make a point of bringing their research insights into the classroom.

 Whether exploring transitional justice negotiations, deliberating the role of human rights in constitution building, addressing fair trial issues in Guantánamo, teasing out the role of women in security strategies or understanding how national governments prioritise rights through law and policy, academic staff are eager to engage students in their projects.
 This not only provides real, practical insight into the theory of human rights, but animates the debates about human rights in our seminars.